nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Source code

 Amplify Agent is an open source application.
-It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and it's available here:
+It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and is available here:

  * Sources: https://github.com/nginxinc/nginx-amplify-agent
  * Public package repository: http://packages.amplify.nginx.com
  * Install script for Linux: https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh

-### How Amplify Agent works
+### How Amplify Agent Works

 NGINX Amplify Agent is a compact application written in Python.
-The role of the agent is to collect various metrics and metadata and export them to the main system for visualization.
+Its role is to collect various metrics and metadata and export them to the main system for visualization.

 You will need to install Amplify Agent on all hosts that you'd like to monitor.

 Upon proper installation, the agent will automatically start to report metrics, and you should see something in the Amplify UI in about a minute or so.

-Amplify Agent collects metrics and sends them to the Amplify SaaS on a 'per-object' basis.
+Amplify Agent collects metrics and sends them to the Amplify SaaS on a "per-object" basis.
 Basically, each distinct type of a monitored entity is seen as a (data) object internally.

-There're currently the following object types:
+Currently there're the following object types:

  1. Operating system (this is the parent object)
  2. NGINX instance

 By NGINX instance the agent assumes any running NGINX master process that has a unique path to the binary, and possibly a unique configuration.

-**Note.** When objects are first seen by the agent, they will be automatically created in Amplify SaaS, and visualized in the web UI.
+**Note.** When objects are first seen by the agent, they are automatically created in Amplify SaaS, and visualized in the web UI.
 You don't have to manually add NGINX instances after you install the Amplify Agent on a host.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting&nbsp;— and no longer necessary, you should manually delete it in the web UI.
 The 'Remove object' button can be found in the meta viewer popup (see **User interface** below).

-### Metadata and metrics collection
+### Metadata and Metrics Collection

-Amplify agent collects the following type of data:
+Amplify Agent collects the following type of data:

  * **System metadata.** This is basic information about the OS environment where the agent runs.
 This could be hostname, uptime information, and so on.
  * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic etc.